FontContext · Shipped 2026

 I'm a designer, not an engineer.
 But I didn't wait for one.

 I had a hunch that live preview was the answer.
 But a hunch means nothing until you build it and feel it.
-So I opened VS Code that night and started, a light mode MVP, bare bones, just to answer one question: can I render a user's text across multiple fonts inside a Figma plugin?
+The problem was, I didn't know if I could even render the fonts.
+So I opened VS Code that night and started small: a light mode MVP, bare bones, just to answer one question: can I render a user's text live across multiple fonts inside a Figma plugin?

-That was the technical risk.
+That was the technical doubt.
 If that didn't work, nothing else mattered.

 Early MVP